What makes us human after

 changing—whether on a city’s sidewalks, in its lobbies, streets, shops, or

-parks.
-These daily social interactions unfold in both interior and exterior spaces.
+into interiors.
 The interior realm is reconsidered as an integral part of the